andrehertwig/spring-boot-starter-quartz/README.md

 	@Bean
 	public QuartzSchedulerFactoryOverrideHook quartzSchedulerFactoryOverrideHook() {
 		return new QuartzSchedulerFactoryOverrideHook() {

 			@Override
 			public SchedulerFactoryBean override(SchedulerFactoryBean factory, QuartzSchedulerProperties properties,
 					Properties quartzProperties) {

-				factory.setTaskExecutor(Executors.newFixedThreadPool(10));
+				// when doing this you may should not set "quartz.properties.org.quartz.threadPool.class" in properties factory.setTaskExecutor(Executors.newFixedThreadPool(10));
 				return factory;
 			}